 The second two are NEVER used, so let’s forget them.
 The first two are the most common, so let’s focus on those.

 What’s the difference between Kabushiki Kaisha (KK) and Goudou Kaisha (GK)?

-KK is a joint-stock company (like the American C Corp) that’s been around since 1873 and has the most flexibility as an entity type.
-GK is a limited liability company (LLC) that has been around since 2006 and can do almost the same thing that KKs can do with some unique benefits.
+From an academic perspective, the KK is a joint-stock company (like the American C Corp) that’s been around since 1873 and has the most flexibility as an entity type.
+The GK is a limited liability company (LLC, originally modeled after the US LLC structure) that has been around since 2006 and can do almost the same thing that KKs can do with some unique benefits.

-Here are 5 Key Differences to Consider between KK and GK:
+To Break it All Down, Here are 5 Key Differences to Consider when Comparing KK vs GK:

-Since KK has been around for over a century, your Japanese customers, employees, and business partners might feel it carries more credibility compared to a GK.
-However, now that GK has been around for 15 years, credibility is becoming less of an issue, especially in the tech industry where big names like Amazon and Apple are GKs.
-It’s impossible to know for sure how strong the image is of the GK, but depending on the industry and commercial plan, a KK may be the safest bet.
+Since the KK has been around for over a century, your Japanese customers, employees, and business partners might feel it carries more credibility compared to a GK.
+However, now that GK has been around for 15 years, credibility is becoming less of an issue, especially when big names like Amazon, Apple and ExxonMobil are GKs.
+It’s impossible to know for sure how strong the image is of the GK, but depending on the industry and commercial plan, a KK may still be the safest bet.

 KK allows for a scalable organization, with the ability to have a Board of Directors, list on the stock exchange, and raise additional money through selling shares, etc. In contrast the GK can do none of these things.

 With a KK, there is a clear distinction between ownership (shareholders) and management (directors).
 In contrast, GK investors are considered partners who help run the company and their investment amount does not always reflect the same level of authority nor voting rights over the company.